peterzieba/5Vpld/README.md

 <a href="https://archive.org/details/JEDECJESD3C/mode/2up">.JED/JEDEC File</a> - A fuse map intended to be "burned/programmed" into a logic device.<br />
 .SVF File - Serial Vector Format.
 This file can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.<br />
 <a href="https://www.winehq.org/">Wine</a> - Wine is not an emulator.
 Allows running Windows programs under Linux.<br />
+CSIM - A tool for simulating the behavior of logic.
+This takes a .SI and produces a .SO files.<br />

 # Writing logic for these parts: Possible Workflows
 Each of these subsections represents a potential workflow to design logic equations for these parts.
 The majority of the focus will be on modern methods.